 An in-depth introduction to college life, covering areas such as academic expectations and skills, personal adjustments, and social issues, this course, intended for freshmen, is limited to special populations of students including conditionally admitted students.
-Taught by University College advisors, the course provides students with an opportunity to adjust to the academic and social environment of college under the guidance of an advisor and in the presence of a small group of peers.
-UNI 101 is required for all conditionally admitted students in University College.
+The course provides students with an opportunity to adjust to the academic and social environment of college under the guidance of an advisor and in the presence of a small group of peers.

 How Do I Register for UNI 101?